Bundaberg Museums

 The museum is a haven for train buffs.
 It include photos, uniforms and catering items from dining rooms to the Tilt Train.
 Books, including office records, engine driver’s manuals, timetables and rule books.
 Tools of various types: locomotive spanners, heavy jacks and track work tools, Interlocked signal cabin recovered from Lowmead station, the last CTC panel from Bundaberg, and modern day transponders, A 1921 guard’s van (originally a sleeping car) and a butter car insulated with cow’s hair which stays cool even without the ice blocks.

 Static displays outside include a diamond crossing for cane trams to cross the government lines and various couplings, buffers, drawhooks and air hoses used on older rolling stock.
-Open Tuesday, Thursday and Saturday, 9 am to 3 pm.
+Open Tuesday and Saturday, 9 am to 2:30 pm.

-Fairymead House Sugar Museum
+Fairymead House Sugar History Museum